ircv3/ircv3-specifications/extensions/resume.md

 This section notes security-specific considerations software authors will need to take into account while implementing this specification.
 This section is non-normative.

+Servers should verify that clients cannot use `resume` to unintentionally bypass or evade any checks normally performed during registration, such as the `PASS` command or IP/nickmask bans.
+For this reason, we recommend only allowing clients to resume if their old session had completed connection registration successfully.

 When servers apply the old client's session information to the new client, ensure that the new client retains their own unique resume token.
 Clients shouldn't share resume tokens under any circumstances.

 Servers must construct resume tokens in a secure way.
 The [Resume Token](#resume-token) section above lays out a method that should prevent timing attacks.
 Any implementers creating their own method must protect against timing attacks and other possible attacks against their authentication method.

+It is recommended that the token provide at least 128 bits of security strength.
+This reflects recommendations such as that of NIST [[1]](https://csrc.nist.gov/publications/detail/sp/800-57-part-1/rev-4/final) that modern systems target a 128-bit security level.
+In the relevant threat model of online attack by a classical adversary, this can be achieved through the use of a secret with 128 bits of entropy from a cryptographically secure pseudorandom source.
+With the 'typical method' of generating tokens, it is sufficient to ensure that the 'resume key' value of the token has this property.

 Servers should decide whether, on resuming the session of an IRC operator, the old client's operator status should be applied to the new client.
 This may depend on other operator authentication considerations such as client certificates or similar.